revmischa/udo/porting_to_boto3_status.md

 You need to manually create a load balancer before you can use a cluster. we should write that in a README. we could provide a way to do it in udo

+- There might be a race condition between creating the asg and the lc
+- should just check if the lc is created before creating the asg